How EdTech Firms Are Capitalizing on the Fear of a ‘Covid Learning Gap’

 “This Covid19 situation has helped these companies expand,” Mathews says.
 In 2021, EdTech companies grew in market share by 70% (as compared to 45% the year before).
 “They’re marketing people, and they’re utilizing this situation to sell their products.”

-These platforms sell a dream, of a perceived gap in the consumerist market.
-But this time, a gap in pedagogy does exist, which makes their efforts to sell EdTech as the solution that much more insidious.
+These platforms sell a dream — one of a perceived gap in the consumerist market.
+But this time, a gap in pedagogy does exist, which makes their efforts to sell edtech as the solution that much more insidious.

 Creating aspiration is an important part of this fear-based marketing.
-When edtech platforms sell a dream, they create a dichotomy between what students need versus what these companies claim these students need.
-Think coding, upskilling, getting “exam ready” – courses that cost up to Rs.
+When edtech platforms frame a dream, they create a dichotomy between what students need versus what these companies claim these students need.
+Think coding, upskilling, getting “exam ready” – a range of courses that can cost up to Rs.
 2 lakh.

 Although not many can afford the fees for these services, the assumption that they are only being marketed to those who can afford them is false.
 Anxious parents and students from all socio-economic strata form a tempting target audience.
-Vanshika, who teaches in the districts of Koregaon and Prahladpur in Maharashtra, chuckles while talking about how every student in her class knows of at least Byju’s.
+Vanshika, who teaches in the districts of Koregaon and Prahladpur in New Delhi, chuckles while talking about how every student in her class knows of at least Byju’s.

 “Students end up not knowing about the free apps or the free classes that they can access on YouTube … because these companies advertise so aggressively, even in the newspaper, it ends up being in students’ and parents’ faces,” she says.
 A report by Avanti Fellows, an NGO working in the education sector, recently found that the exposure of these apps in peri-urban areas doubled from 24% to 52% in the last year.
 But at the same time, the time spent on these platforms remained low – somewhere between two-three minutes.
 This could be due to the limited scope of study material or the paid packages within these apps.